ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

 It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of Ansible.

-We suggest you read this page along with `Ansible Changelog <https://github.com/ansible/ansible/blob/devel/CHANGELOG.md#2.5>`_ to understand what updates you may need to make.
+We suggest you read this page along with `Ansible Changelog for 2.5 <https://github.com/ansible/ansible/blob/stable-2.5/changelogs/CHANGELOG-v2.5.rst>`_ to understand what updates you may need to make.

 This document is part of a collection on porting.
 The complete list of porting guides can be found at :ref:`porting guides <porting_guides>`.